 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU introduces a new impairment model that is based on expected credit losses rather than incurred credit losses for financial instruments, including trade accounts receivable.
 It requires an entity to measure expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
-The new standard was to become effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
+The new standard was to become effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 In November 2019, the FASB issued ASU No. 2019-10, which deferred the effective dates for certain accounting guidance.
 The effective date for ASU No. 2016-13 remained the same for public business entities that are SEC filers, except for entities who are deemed smaller reporting companies ("SRC").
-The effective date for all other entities, including SRCs, will begin for fiscal years beginning after December 15, 2022 and interim periods within those fiscal years.
-NCS qualifies as a SRC.
+The effective date for all other entities, including SRCs, begins during the first interim period of fiscal years beginning after December 15, 2022.
+NCS qualifies as an SRC.
 We are currently evaluating the impact of the adoption of this guidance.